Figure 1. Cotton flower and seed pod.

 Cotton is a subtropical, woody-stemmed plant of the genus Gossypium, grown for the soft white fibers attached to its seed, which can be woven into cloth.
 Like other vegetable fibers, those of cotton are composed mostly of cellulose.
 In fact, the shorter fibers of the cotton plant supply most of the world’s pure cellulose and only the longer fibers are used for textiles.

-The seeds are planted in the early spring and the plats bloom after four months.
-The white flowers redden and fall in a few days, leaving the seed pods, which are fully grown in another month or so.
-These pods then burst, showing the white lint, which is picked either by hand or mechanically.
+The seeds are planted in the early spring and the plants bloom after four months.
+The white flowers redden and fall in a few days, leaving the seed pods, or bolls, which are fully grown in another month or so (see Figure 1).
+These pods then burst, showing the white lint, which is picked either by hand or mechanically (see Figure 2).
 Each fiber is a single cell, with numerous twists along its length, which give it excellent spinning characteristics.